 Convention Questionnaire Background

-We are interested in choices for future conventions.
+We are interested in your thoughts about how to schedule for future conventions.
 If you have attended in the past or plan to attend future conventions, please complete the survey.

-The PNW Conventions are held over 2 days, with golf on a 3rd day.
+The PNW Conventions have typically been held over 2 days, with golf on a 3rd day.
 This involves a minimum of a two-night stay.
 There is usually the option to stay additional days at the group rate, particularly if it butts up against a weekend day.

+The following is the typical schedule for a two night visit:

 Day 1: [attendees can arrive the night before or during the morning] (a) vendor setup in the morning, (b) registration, (c) state business meetings in the afternoon, (d) reception, (e) casual/buffet dinner.